s1rcheese/s1rcheese/README.md

 ### Hello people! 👋
 ## I am s1r_cheese and I like to make random stuff I came up with in my mind.

+# Languages I know
-I can code in JavaScript, Java, C#, HTML(5), and CSS.
+JavaScript, Java, C#, HTML(5), and CSS(3)

+I also know English

-I like reverse engineering things as well.
+# Stuff I like to
+Reverse engineer things.

+Talk to myself in the mirror.

+Break my stuff and fix it again.

-I am currently a Dev at a server named DreamDimensions.
+# I am a dev for

+a Minecraft sever named DreamDimensions.

-I also am working on a top-secert project.
-What is it?
-I haven't decided yet (BTW if you contact me please tell me something cool I can make because I can not think of it).
+A top-secert project that I haven't decided on what it is going to be about.
 ## Ok thank you!

 <!--